stanfordnlp/dspy/README.md

 Or open our intro notebook in Google Colab: [<img align="center" src="https://colab.research.google.com/assets/colab-badge.svg" />](https://colab.research.google.com/github/stanfordnlp/dspy/blob/main/intro.ipynb)

-> _Note: If you're looking for Demonstrate-Search-Predict (DSP), which is the previous version of DSPy, you can find it on the [v1](https://github.com/stanfordnlp/dspy/tree/v1) branch of this repo._

 By default, DSPy depends on `openai==0.28`.
 However, if you install `openai>=1.0`, the library will use that just fine.
 Both are supported.

 For the optional Pinecone, Qdrant, [chromadb](https://github.com/chroma-core/chroma), or  [marqo](https://github.com/marqo-ai/marqo) retrieval integration(s), include the extra(s) below: